llbit/llbit.github.io/_posts/2022-01-27-julia-is-not-lr1.markdown

 date: 2022-01-27 17:00:00 +0100
 categories: programming, parsing
 ---
-The [Julia programm language][julia] has a very minimalistic grammar, avoiding many keywords or syntax elements that are common in other languages such as braces and semicolons.
+The [Julia programming language][julia] has a very minimalistic grammar, avoiding many keywords or syntax elements that are common in other languages such as braces and semicolons.
 For example, here is a small piece of Julia code: